 Why you should care: Although if you’re reading this, you’re not likely to be someone who will be on a Spamhaus list, you can be temporarily blacklisted through carelessness or not adhering to best practices.
 This could be the result of infrequent sending, sending to inactives, lack of list hygiene or something else that causes a large number of people to report your emails as spam.

 You probably know that bounce is when emails don’t make it to the recipient and are returned to the sender.
 But you may not know that there are two kinds of bounces—and that only one is really important.
 A soft bounce is only a temporary bounce.
 This happens when someone’s inbox is too full, for example.
 A hard bounce, on the other hand, means an email address is no longer valid.

 Why you should care: Soft bounces aren’t your fault and there’s really nothing you can do about them.
 Hard bounces, on the other hand, can be the result of poor list hygiene on your part, or the lack of an effective opt-in subscription process that ensures a valid email address.
 ISPs will notice if you have a high rate of hard bounces, and it will affect your sending reputation and deliverability.

 The inbox placement rate (IPR) is a relatively new metric.
 It measures those email that actually get to the inbox, versus into a spam or junk folder.

 Why you should care: If your email deliverability rate is 94% but your inbox placement rate is only 89%, then your email deliverability rate is really what?
 Yep, 89%.
 You need to know not how many emails are getting delivered as much as how many emails are getting delivered to the right place.

-The use of Maropost Marketing Cloud will help you organize your recipient list improve your deliverability rate.
+The use of Maropost for Marketing will help you organize your recipient list improve your deliverability rate.